 The abnormal growth in the uterus is the development of uterine fibroids.
 Although fibroids are harmless or non-cancerous, they can cause infertility, excessive bleeding, and pelvic pain as symptoms and side effects.
 If you have uterine fibroids symptoms, an ultrasound is used to diagnose or identify them.
+The disease has various medical treatments including surgical treatments such as Hysterectomy and minimally invasive treatments such as Uterine Fibroid Embolization.

 - Heavy, prolonged menstrual bleeding, sometimes with clots